wp-plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==

+= 2.0.5 =
+* Fixed constant error in WC_Quickpay::subscr_is_active()
+* Improved subscription handling to support free trials and startup fees.
+* Fixed bug causing intermittent problems with double capture of subscription payments.

 = 2.0.4 =
 * Implemented a tweak to the "WooCommerce Sequential Order Numbers"-support which should fix any problems with WooQuickpay + Sequential order numbers.